Baullin1767/Aleksandr-Starkov-s-AI-Tools-Specialist-Test-Task/README.md

 128 |       </section>
 129 |     </main>

+Create buttons insede web app what will launch upload_orders_to_retailcrm.py and sync_retailcrm_to_supabase. py.
+Add it to the top of the screen

 *plan-mode*
 Now add telegram integration i need get allert about orders more then 50,000 ₸ by telegram bot